Sabella switch brings Argentina's Messi to life

 The move did not work straight away - Bosnia had clearly been given an injection of belief by their coach Safet Susic at the break and started the half confidently, creating a couple of opportunities.

-But, crucially, with Higuain and Aguero playing as a classic strike pairing, Messi was able to wander deeper into his favourite starting point for his slalom runs at the defence.
+But, crucially, with Higuain and Aguero playing as a classic strike pairing, Messi was able to wander deeper into his favorite starting point for his slalom runs at the defense.

-Twice the Barcelona forward had attempted to unlock the Bosnia defence with runs from deep and the approach paid off in the 65th minute in spectacular style.
+Twice the Barcelona forward had attempted to unlock the Bosnia defense with runs from deep and the approach paid off in the 65th minute in spectacular style.

 Messi picked the ball up inside Bosnia territory, sprinted towards goal with real intent and then played an intelligent, and perfectly executed, one-two with Higuain before firing home off the post.